Scarletsang/libft/README.md

 ## Compilation

 The core library is compiled in any case.
-Users have to specify which additional modules you need to include them in the compilation.
+In case user intends to include additional modules, one have to specify which additional modules you need through the make command option.

 For example, this will compile the core, vector and get_next_line: